mgorav/APIAide/README.md

 The policy maximizes the long term cumulative reward of fulfilling user instructions through dynamic programming over API call outcomes.

+> NOTE Generic Explanation
+>
+> Markov decision processes (MDPs) are a mathematical framework for modeling decision making under uncertainty.
+They are useful for problems that involve sequential decision making, where the current state and action affect future states.
+> The key components of an MDP are:
+> - States (S): The set of possible states the process can be in.
+For example, in a robot navigation problem, the states could be the robot's x,y location.
+> - Actions (A): The set of possible actions that can be taken in each state.
+For example, the robot's actions could be to move left, right, up or down.
+> - Transition probabilities (P): The probability of transitioning from state s to s' under action a.
+Often represented as P(s'|s,a).
+> - Rewards (R): The reward received after transitioning from state s to s' under action a.
+Represented as R(s,a,s').
+The agent aims to maximize cumulative reward.
+> - Discount factor (γ): A factor between 0 and 1 that determines the importance of future rewards.
+0 makes the agent focus only on immediate rewards, while values approaching 1 make it strive for long-term high rewards.
+> The agent's goal is to find the optimal policy π* that maximizes expected cumulative discounted rewards:
+> π* = argmax π ∑t=0∞ γt R(st,at,st+1)
+> Where the actions at are selected according to policy π.
+MDPs can be solved exactly using dynamic programming algorithms like value iteration and policy iteration.
+They can also be approximated using reinforcement learning algorithms like Q-learning.

+**_Example_**
+States:

+S = {s1, s2, s3, s4}

+s1: User profile data incomplete
+s2: User profile data complete
+s3: Product recommendations incomplete
+s4: Product recommendations complete

+Actions:

+A = {a1, a2, a3, a4}

+a1: Call user profile API
+a2: Call user activity API
+a3: Call product recommendation API
+a4: Filter products based on user profile

+Transition Probabilities:

+P(s2|s1,a1) = 0.9 // Get profile data
+P(s2|s1,a2) = 0.7 // Get activity data

+P(s3|s2,a3) = 0.8 // Get recommended products
+P(s4|s3,a4) = 0.9 // Filter products

+Rewards:

+R(s2) = 10 // Reward for complete user profile
+R(s4) = 40 // Reward for tailored recommendations

+γ = 0.8 // Prioritize long-term rewards

+This models the process of orchestrating user profile APIs, recommendation APIs, and product filtering to provide personalized ecommerce recommendations.
+The agent learns to maximize the long-term reward through optimal API sequences.

 ### Leveraging Embeddings for Optimal API Matching

 Embeddings are dense vector representations that encode semantics of text sequences.
 APIAide's API Selector module uses embeddings to match user sub-tasks to optimal API sequences.